 Each policy that provides specified non-salary compensation to a defined category of employees shall set out what types of non-salary compensation the campus or General Administration will provide, and the criteria for awarding such compensation.
 The awarding of non-salary compensation may be based on any reason or reasons considered relevant to attracting or retaining a faculty and staff of the highest possible quality.
-Decisions concerning non-salary compensation shall not be based in whole or in part upon discriminatory factors of the employee’s race, color, national origin, sex, age, religion, creed, disability, or veteran status.
+Decisions concerning non-salary compensation shall not be based in whole or in part upon any of the protected statuses included in Section 103 of The Code.

 2. The funding source for non-salary compensation shall not be State funds, and non-salary compensation may be provided directly by an associated foundation if permitted by policy.
 An exception permitting non-salary compensation to be funded from State funds may be approved by a board of trustees or the Board of Governors only when permitted by the Office of State Budget and Management.
 Any club membership for an employee or the granting of special campus services or benefits must be job related, and the club must have a policy prohibiting discrimination against groups protected by federal and North Carolina law.
 Non-salary compensation shall be appropriately reported to federal and state tax agencies.